Structured prior distributions for the covariance matrix in latent factor models: Structured prior distributions

 while the covariance between $\delta_{ij}$ and $\delta_{k\ell}$ is $\Cov(\delta_{ij}, \delta_{k\ell}) = \trace(\matr{\Psi}^2) (\phi_{ik} \phi_{j\ell} + \phi_{i\ell} \phi_{jk})$.
 In the special case where $i=k$ and $j=\ell$, the variance of $\delta_{ij}$ is then

-The derivations of the results above are provided in the Supplementary Materials.
+The derivations of the moments above are provided in the Supplementary Materials.

-The result in~\eqref{eq:matrix_norm_mean} is significant because of the interpretation it bestows on the among-row scale matrix $\matr{\Phi}$.
+The result in~\eqref{eq:matrix_norm_mean} is significant because of the interpretation it bestows on the among-row scale matrix $\matr{\Phi}$ as a standardised version of our prior expectation for the shared variation matrix $\matr{\Delta}$.
 Parametric forms are convenient models for covariance matrices because they provide a parsimonious representation of dependence and a way to model the relationships with as-yet unobserved variables.
-However, if we were to use a parametric form for the shared variation $\matr{\Delta}$, this would be restrictive; no amount of data could allow inference of a different structure.
-On the other hand, if we instead model $\matr{\Phi}$ using a parametric form, we encourage shrinkage of $\matr{\Delta}$ towards that structure, but do not enforce it as constraint.
+We can therefore model the among-row scale matrix $\matr{\Phi}$ using a parametric form.
+This encourages shrinkage of the shared variation matrix $\matr{\Delta}$ towards an area around that parametric form but without enforcing the structure as a model constraint.